“The Secretary’s Curse:” How to Help Prevent Carpal Tunnel Syndrome

 If you’re experiencing any of the symptoms listed above and don’t want the problem to worsen, we recommend that you change some of the habits that might be causing it.

 True, it might be impossible to quit your job or stop using that hand.
-However, you can improve your outlook by doing the following:
+However, there are ways you can help prevent carpal tunnel syndrome from worsening:

 Maintain a neutral hand position